dxsumit/hackerrank_python/README.md

 # hackerrank_python
 Solutions of all the Python3 hackerrank problems.
-These all solutions are tested and verified just copy and paste it.
+These all solutions are tested and verified.